Peter Volkonsky

+Prince Peter Mikhailovich Volkonsky (Пётр Михайлович Волконский; – 11 September 1948) was a Russian aristocrat.
+He was born into the prominent Volkonsky family in St. Petersburg, and he became active in charitable organizations during World War I. Volkonsky was an advocate for efforts toward reconciliation between the Russian Orthodox and Catholic Churches.
+After the February Revolution, he lived in exile in Istanbul and later in Western Europe, where he converted to Catholicism and was later ordained a Catholic priest.

 Biography

 Peter M. Volkonsky was born in 1861 in St. Petersburg.
 His father was Prince Michael S. Volkonsky, his mother the Serene Princess Elizabeth G. Volkonskaia (1838–1897).
 He married Princess Catherine Shahovskaya, daughter of the General of Infantry Prince Shakhovsky Aleksei Ivanovich (1821–1890) and Sofia Alexandrovna Olsufyeva (1830–1882).
 Their son was Prince Mikhail Petrovich Volkonsky.

-Brothers

-The brothers Volkonsky, each in his own way, left a bright trace in the history of Russia.
+He also had three brothers: Vladimir Volkonsky (1868–1953), who was vice-chairman of the State Duma and Deputy Minister of Internal Affairs, Serge Volkonsky (1860–1937) who was a director, writer, and Privy Counsellor, and Alexandr Volkonsky (1866–1934) who was a marshal of the nobility of the Balashov district of Tambov province.